ireaneus/CDI/S12Assignment.md

 - 3: PERSON indicates the subject of the verb.
 Third person is the he/she/it/they perspective.
 - I: Imperfect Generally represents continual or repeated action.
 Where the present tense might indicate "they are asking," the imperfect would indicate "they kept on asking."
 - I: Indictative Is a simple statement of fact.
 If an action really occurs or has occurred or will occur, it will be rendered in the indicative mood.
+- A: Adjective is a word, phrase, or clause that describes another noun or pronoun and an adjective must agree with its noun or pronoun in GENDER, NUMBER, and CASE.
 - A: Active Represents the subject as the doer or performer of the action.
+- A: Aorist There is no direct or clear English equivalent for this tense, though it is generally rendered as a simple past tense in most translations.
 - A: Accusative The accusative case refers to the case used for a noun or pronoun that is a direct object.
+- G: Genitive The genitive case refers to the case used for a noun, pronoun, or adjective to show description.
 - N: Noun A word denoting anything that can be named, usually an object, person, place, idea, or action.
 - N: Nominative The nominative case refers to the case used for a noun or pronoun when it is the subject of a verb.
+- N: Neuter The gender that includes most words or grammatical forms referring to things classed as neither masculine nor feminine.
+- M: Middle voice Denotes that the subject is both an agent of an action and somehow concerned with the action.
+- D: Demonstrative pronoun Words, such as this and that, used to indicate which entities are being referred to and to distinguish those entities from others.
 - D: Dative The dative case shows the relationship of an indirect object to a verb, often found inside a prepositional phrase.
 - S: Sincular Denoting one person or thing.
 - F: Feminine Denoting a gender of nouns and adjectives, conventionally regarded as female.
 - M: Masculine Denoting a gender of nouns and adjectives, conventionally regarded as male.
+- P: Personal / Possessive Pronoun indicating possession, also known as absolute possessives.
 - T: Difinite Article A definite article indicates specificity.
 Greek has only one article, which has 24 forms.
 The Greek article is definite, and it is often (but not always) translated "the".
 It functions very differently from the English "the".
 - V: Verb A word or phrase denoting an action.
 In the Greek language, the verb usually communicates FIVE pieces of information: PERSON, NUMBER, TENSE, MOOD, and VOICE
 - CONJ: Conjuncture A word or phrase that links words, phrases, clauses, or sentences.